Coptic Orthodox Church: Apostolic foundation

 According to tradition, the Coptic Church was founded by St. Mark the Evangelist c.
 AD 42; it regards itself as the subject of many prophecies in the Old Testament.

 Coptic language in the church

 The Coptic language is a universal language used in Coptic churches in every country.
 It descends from Ancient Egyptian and uses the Coptic alphabet, a script descended from the Greek alphabet with added characters derived from the Demotic script.
 Today, the Bohairic dialect of Coptic is used primarily for liturgical purposes.
 Many of the hymns in the liturgy are in Coptic and have been passed down for many centuries.
-The language is used to preserve Egypt's original language, which was banned by the Arab invaders, who ordered the use of Arabic instead.
-However, most Copts speak Arabic, the official language of Egypt.
+The language is used to preserve Egypt's dominant language prior to the Arab conquest, after which Coptic was banned by Arab rulers and gradually supplanted by Arabic.
+Today, most Copts speak Arabic as their first language, the official language of Egypt.
 Hence, Arabic is also used in church services nowadays.
 The service books, though written in Coptic, have Arabic text in parallel columns.